 Learn about employers’ responsibilities, and get information about job protections available to employees.

 On this page Skip this page navigation

 The Employment Standards Act, 2000 (ESA) sets out minimum standards of employment for most employees in Ontario workplaces.
-It does not prohibit employers from requiring employees to stay at home due to potential public health risks, like (coronavirus).
+It does not prohibit employers from requiring employees to stay at home due to potential public health risks, like COVID-19.

 Generally, an employer is not required under the ESA to pay an employee wages if the employee has not worked.
 Some employees may have additional rights under:

 - an employment contract (including a collective agreement)

 - other legislation

 Employees may be entitled to employment insurance benefits or other federal government financial supports.